isene/Amar-Tools/README.md

 For more info on the Amar RPG, game rules, adventures and more, see http://isene.com.

+For an online version of this program, go to http://isene.org

 To set up the program, extract npcg.tar.gz:

     tar -xzvf npcg.tar.gz